thejmazz/jmazz.me/content/post/ngs-workflow.md

 	echo "Target $@ took $$runtime seconds"
 ```

 This clutters the code fast, and is unmaintainable.
 It might be possible to do it cleaner, but I did not spend time trying obscure solutions.
-TODO link to SO question, bash function to wrap and time?
 The point is that there is no "out of the box" way to get task metrics with `make`.
 You can imagine how tricky it might be to also get RAM/CPU usage for each task.

-TODO use make wildcarding.

 ### Scaling